 Opened in 1952, the Pound Ridge Library now has a collection of over 50,000 items, including books, magazines, DVDs, music CDs, and CD audiobooks.
 The library’s collection is broad and diverse but is particularly strong in the arts, biographies, mysteries, and cookbooks.
 In addition, the library offers electronic database searching and Internet access for reference and research.

-As the cultural center of the town, the library offers such activities as art and craft exhibits, driver safety programs, films, concerts, lectures, and book discussion programs year-round.
-The library also sponsors a myriad of children’s activities including winter and spring vacation programs, story hours, holiday happenings, arts and crafts workshops, musical performances, and the annual Summer Reading Program.
+As the town’s cultural center, the library offers activities such as art and craft exhibits, driver safety programs, films, concerts, lectures, and book discussion programs year-round.
+The library sponsors various children’s activities, including winter and spring vacation programs, story hours, holiday happenings, arts and crafts workshops, musical performances, and the annual Summer Reading Program.

 Pound Ridge Library is a member of the Westchester Library System (WLS), a cooperative of 38 independent public libraries in Westchester County.
-As a patron of our library, you have access to materials from any of the member libraries through WLS’s online public access catalog.
+As a patron of our library, you can access to materials from any of the member libraries through WLS’s online public access catalog.
 Materials ordered from other WLS libraries can be picked up at the Pound Ridge Library.
 Patrons may also check out books and return materials at any WLS library.

 History of the Library

 The Little Schoolhouse

 At the heart of the Pound Ridge Library is a charming historic building – the little schoolhouse — rich in history and the legacy of hope that has fueled the library’s growth since its first days in 1953.

 Hiram Halle, a successful inventor, and businessman, came to Pound Ridge in 1929.
 From his arrival until his death in 1944, he worked with local artisans to restore and renovate Pound Ridge to become a thriving residential community.
 In 1939 Hiram Halle became the owner of the little old schoolhouse in exchange for giving the Pound Ridge school board the land on which the elementary school now stands.
 This old schoolhouse, once the location for the Red Cross during World War II, became the home of the Pound Ridge Library when the trustees of Halle’s estate donated it to the then newly-formed Library Association in 1950.